 3. Don’t horn in.

-Don’t use the page for someone else’s book to sell your own.
+Don’t use the book page of another author to sell your own.
 This includes writing customer reviews so you can recommend or mention your book.
-Exceptions are when Amazon reserves space for promoting other books, as with Better Together placements or Listmania lists.

 4. Don’t attack.

 Don’t undercut a competitor’s book in any way.
 This includes writing negative customer reviews.
 An exception is reporting to Amazon when you spot other authors or publishers ignoring these guidelines!

 Don’t artificially inflate your sales rank.
 This includes ordering large quantities of your book that you don’t need or can get more cheaply elsewhere.
 In the stock market, such practices are called fraud!